 What is an LLC?

-An LLC, which stands for limited liability company, is a business structure category that mixes elements of a sole proprietorship and a corporation.
+An LLC, or limited liability company, is a business structure category that mixes elements of a sole proprietorship and a corporation.
 There are many types, each with its own set of rules and considerations.

 We’re going to focus on a single-member LLC, which is the closest to a sole proprietorship.
 In this type of LLC, there’s one person who owns 100% of the company (that’s you).